Nepean Raiders: History

-Nepean made the finals multiple times between 1972 and 1981.
-In the 1980s.
-Steve Yzerman and Darren Pang are still known for being the most-outstanding Raiders in the early era.
-The Raiders struggled in the 1980s and 1990s missing the playoffs multiple times, and set a season-record for the most-penalized CJHL team in 1995-96.

 The Nepean Raiders came under new ownership with Gord Black in 1998.
 Black had previously attempted to purchase the Ottawa 67's.
 Black introduced a new logo, similar to the one used by the Prince Albert Raiders of the Western Hockey League, that was discontinued in 2014, with minor alterations.
 This logo was discontinued in 2009 when new ownership took over the Raiders organization, but still used as an alternate logo as the previous logo was revived.

-In 2002-03, the Nepean Raiders broke a 22-year old championship appearance drought by winning the semi-finals against the Gloucester Rangers in 7 games.
-The Art Bogart Cup final was an easy task for the Raiders winning the series in 5 games against the Ottawa Junior Senators.
+In 2002–03, the Nepean Raiders broke a 22-year old championship appearance drought by winning the semi-finals against the Gloucester Rangers in 7 games.
+The Art Bogart Cup final was an easy task for the Raiders winning the series in 5 games against rival Ottawa Junior Senators.
 At the Fred Page Cup in Cornwall, the Raiders finished 3rd and knocked off the hosts Cornwall Colts in the semi-finals, and lost the final to the Lennoxville Cougars.

-The 2003-04 season saw 13 returning players poised to defend their championship season from before.
-The Raiders won a hard-fought series with the Gloucester Rangers, where game 7 was a nervous showdown where Nepean held on for a 1-0 win sending them to the Fred Page Cup in Valleyfield, Quebec.
-Nepean dropped the first 2 games to the Valleyfield Braves (4-0) and the Saint-Eustache Gladiateurs (6-4).
-Nepean and the Campbellton Tigers went into the final game winless, and Nepean won 3-1 to go to the semi-finals where they defeated Saint-Eustache 3-2 in double overtime.
-Nepean won the finals 4-0 against Valleyfield to earn a trip to the Royal Bank Cup in Grande Prairie, Alberta.
-Nepean won their first game 5-4 against the Nanaimo Clippers of the BCHL, where they rallied back from a 4-0 deficit to win in overtime.
-Nepean improved their record to 2-0 after winning 2-0 against the Kindersley Klippers of the SJHL.
-However, the Raiders dropped to 2-1 after losing to the hosts Grande Prairie Storm 4-2.
-Their final round robin contest came against the top-ranked Aurora Tigers of the OPJHL, losing 3-1.
-The same teams met in the semi-final, and Aurora won 7-2 thus making the Raiders the 5th different CCHL team to fail to make the national championship.
+The 2003–04 season saw 13 returning players poised to defend their championship season from before.
+The Raiders won a hard-fought series with the Gloucester Rangers, where game 7 was a nervous showdown where Nepean held on for a 1–0 win sending them to the Fred Page Cup in Valleyfield, Quebec.
+Nepean dropped the first 2 games to the Valleyfield Braves (4–0) and the Saint-Eustache Gladiateurs (6–4).
+Nepean and the Campbellton Tigers went into the final game winless, and Nepean won 3–1 to go to the semi-finals where they defeated Saint-Eustache 3–2 in double overtime.
+Nepean won the finals 4–0 against Valleyfield to earn a trip to the Royal Bank Cup in Grande Prairie, Alberta.
+Nepean won their first game 5–4 against the Nanaimo Clippers of the BCHL, where they rallied back from a 4–0 deficit to win in overtime.
+Nepean improved their record to 2–0 after winning 2–0 against the Kindersley Klippers of the SJHL.
+However, the Raiders dropped to 2–1 after losing to the hosts Grande Prairie Storm 4–2.
+Their final round robin contest came against the top-ranked Aurora Tigers of the OPJHL, losing 3–1.
+The same teams met in the semi-final, and Aurora won 7–2 thus making the Raiders the 5th different CCHL team to fail to make the national championship.